-On July 13 the Concept of sustainable management of solid municipal waste in the territory of Zabaikalsky national park was presented by the expert group of the program «Trash Free National Parks» of Lake Baikal Foundation with the support of the Presidential Grants Foundation.
+On July 13 the Concept of Sustainable Waste Management of so in the Zabaikalsky National Park was presented by the expert group of the program «Trash Free National Parks» of Lake Baikal Foundation with the support of the Presidential Grants Foundation.
 Speakers of the webinar:

 - Ekaterina Petrunina, Project Manager of Lake Baikal Foundation, curator of the program «Trash Free National Parks»;